 Arizona's Title II workforce development partner, Adult Education Services, began the TABE training initiative and provided over \$13,000 in-kind service annually to the Workforce Development System thru the development and delivery of TABE assessment training to other partners.
-All workforce development system TABE administrators are trained and certified by the Department of Education so that TABE results generated at one workforce development partner organizations.
+All workforce development system TABE administrators are trained and certified by the Department of Education so that TABE results generated at one workforce development partner organization can be used universally at all workforce development partner organizations.